Admin Guide

 global.image.sorobanRpc.tag

-to a tag from the soroban-rpc dockerhub repo for the image version you want to run.
+to a tag from the stellar-rpc dockerhub repo for the image version you want to run.
 Refer to the software versions page to find the correct tag for the Soroban release you are running. -

 The RPC server stores a revolving window of recent data from network ledgers to disk.
 The size of that data varies depending on the network and its transaction volumes, but it has an estimated range between 10 to 100 MB.
 To ensure the RPC pod has consistent access to disk storage space and read/write throughput, this example demonstrates how to optionally enable the Helm chart deployment to use a